 Diabetes is one of the leading causes of lower-extremity amputations in the United States.

-Because the prolonged elevation of sugar levels in diabetics often causes peripheral neuropathy, or numbness and loss of sensation due to nerve damage, diabetics risk repeated foot injury.
-Diabetics simply cannot feel pain as intensely as someone without damage to his or her nerves.
+Uncontrolled high blood sugar levels in people with poorly controlled diabetes can cause peripheral neuropathy, or numbness and loss of sensation due to nerve damage.
+People with diabetic neuropathy simply cannot feel pain as intensely as someone without damage to his or her nerves.

-This lack of awareness may be greater for patients in the early stages of nerve damage because they are also unaware of the risks associated with it.
-Therefore, diabetics need to be proactive.
+All people with diabetes need to be proactive.
 Ask questions.
-Work with your doctor to develop guidelines for foot care to help prevent the possibility of complications before they occur.
+Work with your doctor to develop guidelines for foot care, to help prevent complications before they occur.

-Research suggests that foot care is not a priority for most diabetics, which is likely due to a lack of information or understanding of the disease.
-In addition to following a diet that controls blood sugar, there are several steps that diabetics need to take to prevent foot complications.
-To improve blood flow to the lower extremities, diabetics should walk regularly in sturdy, comfortable, closed-toe shoes or sneakers.
-Exercising also reduces hypertension and weight, which is crucial.
+In addition to following a diet that controls blood sugar, there are several steps that people with diabetes can take to prevent foot complications.
+To improve blood flow to the lower extremities, people with diabetes should walk as regularly as possible in sturdy, comfortable, closed-toe shoes or sneakers.
+Exercising also reduces hypertension and keeps weight down, which is crucial.

 - Check your feet daily, including between the toes.

-- Visit a doctor if you notice cuts, sores, wounds, ulcers, or deformities.
+- Visit a doctor if you notice cuts, sores, wounds, ulcers, redness, swelling, hot areas, or deformities.